pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 Contradictions fascinate me.
 We can spot them all around us, in systems, institutions and people.
 They also live inside us, quietly — if left alone, they can last a lifetime.
 Exposing a contradiction is rarely effective, as I learned from a close friend.
+She transcended one and her journey inspired me to write this.

-I used to think evidence could unravel them — that a contradiction was like a knot waiting for reason to untangle it.
+I used to think evidence could unravel it — that a contradiction was like a knot waiting for reason to untangle it.
 This changed when I saw something rare: a friend quietly letting go of her belief in homeopathy.
 No one argued her out of it.
 For all I know, none of our brief discussions changed much of her opinion.
 But one day, something deeper in her had begun to shift.

 She’d always supported science.
 She trusted research, followed evidence, defended vaccines.
 And yet, for years, she also believed in homeopathy — despite the broad scientific consensus against it.